Knuromuro/kick-multibot-panel/README.md

 - Create, edit and delete bots with individual messages and intervals
 - Manual "Send now" button and automatic scheduling
 - Logs stored in a local SQLite database
+- Optional bot groups with "Start All" and "Start group" actions
 - Web dashboard with live bot and log updates

 ## Setup